knagadevara/kubernetes-musical-potato/cheatsNhacks/DeploymentCommands.md

 - : To know more information on the resources by 'describe'

+		syntax: kubectl describe <object-kind>/<object-name>

         kubectl describe rs/<replicationSet-name>
         kubectl describe pod/<pod-name>
         kubectl describe deployment/<deployment-name>

+**Ideal way to update an object in Production is via applying the configuration in 'yaml' file, through which all the changes can be versioned**

+ 	  	kubectl apply -f <path to file>

 **Not Recommended in Production**